osama-obo-tnt/GeminiChatBot/README.md

 # GeminiChatBot
-A simple program to make an AI chatbot for you in concole with Gemini 1.0 LLM model API
+A simple program to make an AI chatbot for you in console with Gemini 1.0 LLM model API